flor14/cryptocurrencyeda/README.md

 - TODO

-## Contributing
+## Contributors

-Interested in contributing?
-Check out the contributing guidelines.
-Please note that this project is released with a Code of Conduct.
-By contributing to this project, you agree to abide by its terms.
+We welcome and recognize all contributions.
+You can see a list of current contributors in the [`contributors tab`](https://github.com/UBC-MDS/CryptocurrencyEDA/graphs/contributors).
+If you are interested in contributing to this project, please check out our CONDUCT.md

+- Berkay Bulut
+- Cici Du
+- Alex Yinan Guo
+- Nobby Nguyen
 ## License

 `cryptocurrencyeda` was created by MDS Students from Group-11 for course 524.
 It is licensed under the terms of the MIT license.